Postpartum Depression & Anxiety

 • processing birth trauma, infertility and resentment is needed

-Session are offered in-home, virtually and in office.
+Session are offered in-home, in-person in Thousand Oaks, and virtually throughout California.

 Depression & Anxiety during pregnancy